Abacavir / Dolutegravir / Lamivudine Dosage

 US BOXED WARNINGS:

 - HYPERSENSITIVITY REACTIONS: Serious and sometimes fatal hypersensitivity reactions (with multiple organ involvement) reported with abacavir.
 Patients with the human leukocyte antigen subtype B*5701 (HLA-B*5701) allele are at higher risk of abacavir hypersensitivity reactions; however, such reactions have occurred in patients without the HLA-B*5701 allele.
 This drug is contraindicated in patients with prior hypersensitivity reaction to abacavir and in HLA-B*5701-positive patients.
 All patients should be screened for the HLA-B*5701 allele before starting or restarting treatment with this drug (unless HLA-B*5701 allele assessment previously documented).
 Regardless of HLA-B*5701 status, this drug should be discontinued without delay if hypersensitivity reaction is suspected, even if other diagnoses are possible.
 After hypersensitivity reaction to this drug, NEVER restart this or any other abacavir-containing product as more severe symptoms (including death) can occur within hours.
-Similar severe reactions also reported after restarting abacavir-containing products in patients with no history of abacavir hypersensitivity.
+Similar severe reactions also reported after restarting abacavir-containing products in patients with no history of abacavir hypersensitivity

-Safety and efficacy have not been established in patients younger than 18 years.
+Safety and efficacy have not been established in pediatric patients weighing less than 10 kg.